Blount Street - Person Street Corridor Plan Implementation

 - Conversion of Blount and Person Streets from existing 2 or 3 lanes to 2 lanes with bike lane from Wake Forest Rd. to Hoke St.

-Existing on-street parking will remain along the corridor.
+On-street parking will mostly remain unchanged along the corridor.
 Consideration is also being given to two-way conversion of Person Street from Peace St. to Wake Forest Rd. with two northbound lanes and one southbound lane, per the recommendations of the corridor study.

 The Blount Street/Person Street Corridor Plan was developed with public input at workshops held in October and December.
 The draft plan was available for review and comment at an open house held in May.
 The Blount Street/Person Street Corridor Plan is a phased approach to balance the variety of uses to create a corridor that is safe and attractive to motorists, pedestrians, cyclists and transit users.
 The corridor provides needed access to Downtown, adjacent neighborhoods and major regional destinations.
 Yet the speed and behavior of vehicular traffic can be managed.

 The plan examines the existing conditions and provides one-way and two-way restoration alternatives.
 The phases were developed based on stated themes and vision for the corridor: